aimetz/Resume/README.md

 WheelPole uses the same algorithm as Flappy, but I have found that the coding is much better for what I am interested in doing.
-I started working on this project after I fully grasped the tenants of OOP.
+I started working on this project after I fully grasped the tenants of Objected Programing.
 I am currently using wheelPole for a project in my Electrical Engineering course.
 I am building an inverted pendulum controlled by a reaction wheel.
 (Example: